2014 Rafael Nadal tennis season: Monte-Carlo Masters

 After finally relinquishing his Monte-Carlo crown to Novak Djokovic in 2013, Nadal returned to the red clay in an attempt to reclaim the title that had been his from 2005 to 2012.
 As expected the King of Clay won his first two matches with ease.
 His victory against Andreas Seppi in the third round brought his career clay court wins to 300, a feat achieved by only ten other players.
 In the quarter-finals, though, Nadal would succumb to the relentless attack of David Ferrer.
 It was the first time Ferrer had beaten Nadal on clay in ten years and the first time Nadal failed to reach the Monte-Carlo final since his first stint in the tournament as a qualifier in 2003.

 Barcelona Open

 Nadal hadn't lost a match at the Barcelona Open since 2003 and hadn't lost a set at the tournament since dropping one against David Ferrer in the 2008 final.
 These streaks seemed destined to continue and did against his first two opponents, both of whom he dispatched in straight sets.
-In the quarter-finals, Nadal's set streak ended at 44 when Nicolas Almagro took the second set of their match in a tight tiebreak.
+In the quarter-finals, Nadal's set streak ended at 44 when Nicolás Almagro took the second set of their match in a tight tiebreak.
 Almagro would also put an end to Nadal's win streak at 41 when he clinched the match by winning the third set as well.